Prepare for Registration

 - Ideally start requesting overrides one to three weeks before the registration access date in order to be ready to add approved classes to term schedule when the registration period begins, thus avoiding waitlists.

-- Begin with requesting overrides for six to eight highest priority classes.
-Send additional requests if not fully successful with initial requests.
+- Send additional requests if not fully successful with initial requests.
 An override does not register you for a class, it only gives you permission to register.

 - Address each request message to one person rather than several people.
 That person can forward the message if necessary.
 If in doubt about whom to ask, send the request message to the class instructor or ask the MIX exchange coordinator to identify who to ask.
 If no response within five business days, contact the MIX exchange coordinator for assistance.